johnridesabike/bikewalklife/posts/2021/09/good-morning.md

   alt: ''
   caption: ''
 external_link: ''
+excerpt: >
+  One big rule of bicycle etiquette is to warn other people when you approach to pass them.
+Most cyclists around here shout "on your left."
+I use a bell, since I don't like shouting at people, but either one works.
+This past week, I encountered another technique in the wild.

 ---
 One big rule of bicycle etiquette is to warn other people when you approach to pass them.
 Most cyclists around here shout "on your left."
 I use a bell, since I don't like shouting at people, but either one works.
 This past week, I encountered another technique in the wild.